fstfwd/declutter/README.md

 * A DOM to DOM converter.
 * Unobtrusive.
 The original DOM is kept intact.
 * Focus on speed and accuracy.
-It should be fast enough on mobile devices.
+It should be fast even on mobile devices.

 ## License